-1980 Peter Pan grows up today —and gets married.
+1980 Peter Pan grows up—and gets married.
 The Tony nominated star of Broadway's then-current revival, Sandy Duncan, takes just enough time off from Neverland to marry A Chorus Line dancer Don Correia.

-1998 Boxer-turned-TV star Tony Danza, known for his work on "Taxi" and "Who's The Boss," takes over the lead role of Eddie in the Broadway revival of Arthur Miller's A View From the Bridge.
+1998 Boxer-turned-TV star Tony Danza, known for his work on Taxi and Who's The Boss, takes over the lead role of Eddie in the Broadway revival of Arthur Miller's A View From the Bridge.
 He succeeds Tony-winning Best Actor Anthony LaPaglia in the Tony-winning Best Revival of a Play about a man afraid of losing his niece and the security of his own sexuality.

 2011 The question of why mortals cling so passionately to life hangs in the air of the Maury Yeston-Thomas Meehan musical, Death Takes a Holiday, opening in a world-premiere Off-Broadway engagement at the Roundabout Theatre Company's Laura Pels Theatre.
 Understudy Kevin Earley plays the title role on opening night, when British star Julian Ovenden becomes ill with laryngitis.
-Ovenden will attempt to return to the role on Aug.
-2, but after being unable to get past the opening moments of the show, announces his permanent withdrawal from the production the following day.
+Ovenden attempts to return to the role on August 2, but after being unable to get past the opening moments of the show, announces his permanent withdrawal from the production the following day.

 2012 Cate Blanchett and Richard Roxburgh lead the Sydney Theatre Company production of Anton Chekhov's Uncle Vanya, opening at New York City Center for a ten-performance run as part of the Lincoln Center Festival.
 Directed by Tamás Ascher, the production stars Blanchett as Yelena with Roxburgh in the title role.

-2015 Theodore Bikel, a stage and film actor who played Captain Von Trapp in the original Broadway production of The Sound of Music, dies at age 91.
-Mr. Bikel received Tony nominations for his performances in The Sound of Music and The Rope Dancers, and played the role of Tevye in Fiddler on the Roof more than 2,000 times on tour and at various venues.
+2015 Theodore Bikel, a stage and film actor who played Captain von Trapp in the original Broadway production of The Sound of Music, dies at age 91.
+Bikel received Tony nominations for his performances in The Sound of Music and The Rope Dancers, and played the role of Tevye in Fiddler on the Roof more than 2,000 times on tour and at various venues.